Organization Memberships

 - billing and effective access may not match yet

-- the user may still show personal billing metadata while already holding organization membership
+- you may still see personal billing details while already holding organization membership

 - Corbis uses the higher tier during the overlap on purpose